marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 -   **Focus on High-Signal Symbols**: When implementing features like variable tracking, prioritize "high-signal" symbols (e.g., module-level exports, constants) over indexing every local variable.
 This reduces noise and complexity.
 -   **Work Within Constraints**: Before proposing new relationship types, consider if you can creatively repurpose existing, supported types to achieve your goal.
 For example, using an `is_instance_of` relationship to represent a class alias is a pragmatic way to solve a language-specific problem without requiring schema changes.
 This embraces the "fail-soft" philosophy of the indexer.

-### The Fallback Mechanism and Confidence Scoring
+### The Inheritance Mechanism and Confidence Scoring

-You don't have to write a language-specific handler for every relationship type.
-You can register one of the generic handlers if it is suitable.
+The orchestrator automatically discovers language-specific handlers from the `{language}/` directories.
+For each relationship type in your language definition:

-1. The orchestrator looks for `GoCallRelationshipHandler`.
+1. The orchestrator looks for `{Language}{RelationshipType}Handler` in the `{language}/` directory
-2. If not found, it looks for `CallRelationshipHandler` in the `common/` directory.
+2. If found, it instantiates and uses your language-specific implementation
-3. If neither is found, the relationship is skipped for Go.
+3. If not found, the relationship type is skipped for your language

-You only need to create `go/call_relationship_handler.py` if you need to **override or specialize** the generic logic.

-**Improving Generic Handlers**: If you find a flaw in a generic handler, it's better to improve the generic implementation than to create a language-specific workaround.
-This benefits all languages that use the generic handler.
+**Custom Implementations**: If a base class doesn't meet your needs, you can create a completely custom handler by inheriting directly from `BaseRelationshipHandler`.
+However, this should be rare since the base classes are designed to be highly reusable.

 **Confidence Scoring**: The `IndexWriter.add_relationship` method supports a `confidence` parameter (a float between 0.0 and 1.0).
 This is useful for handling ambiguity.
 If a handler cannot uniquely identify a target symbol, it can create multiple low-confidence relationships.
 For example, if there are three possible target symbols, the handler could create three relationships, each with a confidence of `1/3`.
 This is a key part of the indexer's "fail-soft" philosophy.